ionos-cloud/puppet-module/README.md

         export IONOS_USERNAME="user@example.com"
         export IONOS_PASSWORD="secretpassword"

+      or

+        export IONOS_TOKEN="<token>"

+**Note:** Be aware that setting the token makes the username and password be ignored, in order to use the username and password one must unset the token value.

 A situation could arise in which you have installed a Puppet release that contains a bundled copy of Ruby, but you already had Ruby installed.
 In that case, you will want to be sure to specify the `gem` binary that comes with the bundled version of Ruby.
 This avoids a situation in which you inadvertently install the *ionoscloud* library but it is not available to the Ruby install that Puppet is actually using.

 To demonstrate this on a CentOS 7 server, these steps could be followed.